Swastikyadav/visionmad/src/pages/curriculum/html-css/index.md

 slug: "/curriculum/html-css"
 date: "2021-02-09"
 title: "The complete HTML and CSS Curriculum"
 description: "Your web development journey starts with HTML and CSS.
-This course will guide you from beginners to advanced level of HTML and CSS.
-In the final project, you will build a real world website."
+This course will guide you from beginners to advanced level of HTML and CSS."
 type: "curriculum"
 featuredImg: "../../../assets/media/thumbnails/html-css.png"
 ---